baileyp1/PhylogenomicsPipelines/README.md

 The Slurm options, -Q, -Y, -V and -W, will need to be altered depending on how Slurm is set up.
 Slurm memory options, -R and -U, will need to be altered depending on the size of the data set; also refer to option -X which helps with memory efficiency by allowing the user to increase memory for specific genes that require significantly more memory.
 Note that for one very large gene alignment (Angiosperms353 gene 5921), the memory for PASTA (used by UPP) had to be increased from the default by setting the --max-mem-mb parameter to 10GB (--max-mem-mb=10000) under the '[pasta]' section in the ~/.sepp/upp.config file.

 The values set in the above example were appropriate for building gene trees then a species tree with ASTRAL-MP containing up to 10,709 samples over a 6 day period.
-Refer to the citation above for an overview of the methods used and use the KewTreeOfLife link above to see version 3.0 of the tree display and any method changes that apply to this version of the tree.
+Refer to the citation above for an overview of the methods used and use the KewTreeOfLife link above to see version 3.0 of the tree display and any method changes that have been applied to this version of the tree.

 ### Outputs from make_species_trees_pipeline.sh
 The main output files from the phylogenetic analysis pipeline are listed below in output order.
 Additional files will exist depending on the option(s) used, the option(s) value and the underlying programs triggered by the option(s).